mnalis/android-wifi-upgrade/README.md

 This script is a quick hack to convert (most of the) passwords to new format so I don't have to remember and type them all again.

-All of the project is released under Apache 2.0 license (see LICENSE) file.
+All of the project is released under Apache 2.0 license (see LICENSE file).

 ## Usage